LolSheeps/aethermoor-rpg/settings/index.md

 ## Setting Overview

 ### [The History](history.md)
-How Aethermoor was discovered and the rush that followed
+From discovery to crisis in four blood-soaked years

 ### [The Six Factions](factions.md)
 Major powers shaping the continent's destiny

 ### [Regions of Aethermoor](regions.md)
-From the Saltwhisper Coast to the Wild Beyond
+Ten unique regions from industrial ports to reality breaks

 ### [Notable NPCs](npcs.md)
-Heroes, villains, and those in between
+The heroes, villains, and powers that shape the world

 ## Quick Setting Facts